play4honor/discord_quote_bot/README.md

 # discord_quote_bot
-A bot that brings the "quote" feature to Discord.
+A bot that brings the "quote" feature to Discord text chat.